26 Best Things to Do in Bainbridge Island WA 2026

 14. Fort Ward Park

-- Timings: Summer (8 AM to Dusk) Winter (8 AM to Dusk)
+• Timings: Summer (8 AM to Dusk), Winter (8 AM to Dusk)

 15. Have a sojourn at Richmond Beach Saltwater Park

-- Location: 2021 Northwest, 190th Street Shoreline, Washington 98177
+• Location: 2021 Northwest, 190th Street, Shoreline, Washington 98177

-16. A Mini-trip at Manchester State Park
+16. A Mini-trip to Manchester State Park

 17. Make your kids happy with Mora Iced Creamery

-- Location: 22195 Viking Avenue North-West Poulsbo, Washington 98370
+• Location: 22195 Viking Avenue North-West, Poulsbo, Washington 98370

 18. 7 Places for Visiting & Tasting Wines